Axway/amplify-central/content/en/docs/manage_marketplace/publish_to_marketplace.md

 ## Objectives

-Learn how to publish and configure the visibility of the product in the marketplace (Public or Protected).
+Learn how to publish the product to the marketplace.

 ## Publish a product